yang521/yang521.github.io/_pages/about.md

 * Computational Fluid Algorithms:
   1. Structure-preserving time-marching schemes for the incompressible Navier-Stokes equations;
   2. Finite volume method for the fluid flows on surfaces with direct discretization;
-  3. Finite volume lattice Boltzmann algorithm for fluid flows on curved surfaces;
+  3. Finite volume lattice Boltzmann algorithms for fluid flows on curved surfaces;
   4. Closest point-type finite difference method for the Navier-Stokes equations on surfaces;
-  5. Efficient and high-order accurate algorithms for fluid-structure interaction.
+  5. Efficient and high-order accurate algorithms for fluid-structure interactions.
 * Numerical Simulations of Multi-phase Fluids:
   1. Strongly stable numerical methods for two-phase flows with large desnity ratio and high Reynolds number;
   2. Energy-stable and linear schemes for multi-phase flows with variable density and viscosity;